 Central Florida Veg Fest is on October 26th this year.
 One of the few vegan fests before the end of the year.
 They also host the Orland Vegan Market and round 3 is on October 30th.
 Orlando is a great place to be if you are a vegan.

 #4 Seattle, Washington

-Seattle has the potential to be ranked even higher on our vegan friendly cities list, but their affordability ranking hurts their score.
+Seattle has the potential to be ranked even higher on our vegan-friendly cities list, but their affordability ranking hurts its score.
 Seattle is home of 44 vegan restaurants of all varieties.
 There is a lot to do in this city whether you are vegan or not.
 Usually, everywhere you go will have a vegan food option.

 This is a fun place to walk into.
 The atmosphere is one that gets you to stay longer than your food.
 Their slogan is, “vegan foods for nonvegans”.
 You won’t believe it until you try it!
 Their menu isn’t on their website, but you can find it here.